 I have always been a sucker for historic places.
-These places make you wonder how old our civilization is, how ahead we have come in time and how much further we need to be.
-Writing on Forms of Shiva at Elephanta Caves is probably the most difficult things I have had to do.
-It is not because it would be my first blog of such kind (which it is) but everything about the place one of a kind experience from the beginning to the end.
+These places make you wonder how old our civilization is, how ahead we have come in time, and how much further we need to be.
+Writing on Forms of Shiva at Elephanta Caves is probably the most difficult thing I have had to do.
+It is not because it would be my first blog of such kind (which it is) but everything about the place one-of-a-kind experience from the beginning to the end.

 The date of excavation of Elephanta caves or Gharapuri meaning ‘city of caves’ is unknown.
-However, there is a debate amongst archaeologist about its making.
-Some say it dates back to 4th CE while other believe it dates back to 6th CE.
+However, there is a debate amongst archaeologists about its making.
+Some say it dates back to the 4th CE while others believe it dates back to the 6th CE.
 Despite the debate, all historians agree it is a ‘superhuman excavation’ – an inspiration.

 Viewing it first time myself, I could not agree more.
 I am no historian but you don’t have to be to see spectacular sculptures, pillars, and Shrine.

 There are seven caves cut from one rock, just one survived the destruction.
 While viewing and clicking from different angles I had to remind myself that it was carved from rock, not built.
 You can not but admire the genius engineering and hands that created it.
 These caves were the worship place for the Hindus where once chanting, prayers and offerings took place regularly.
 Today the place lies as a tourist spot and prayers are done only during ‘Maha Shivratri’ as permitted by the government.

 Destruction of Elephanta Caves